nightroman/FarNet/FSharpFar/README.md

 **Code issues**

 Use `[F11]` \ `FSharpFar` \ `Check` in order to check the file for syntax and type errors.

-**TODO**

-- Background error checking and automatic highlighting.
-- Finding definitions and references of the term at the caret.

 ***
 ## <a id="scripts"/> F# script applications